OisinWrites/Battleships-Legacy/README.md

         Results:

         Error: "build_board takes 1 argument but 2 were given"
-        Methods: Advised to try 'staticmethod' on function
+        Methods: Advised to try 'staticmethod' on function.
+        Results: Progressed to next error.

+        Error: # symbol used for board building, error reports requires int.
+        Methods: Subbed in 0
         Results:

 # Deployment
     ## Deploying to Heroku